 Grace to you!

-Judas’ role in the last days of the early life of Jesus Christ the Lord is one of the most regrettable in the New Testament.
-It’s the height of betrayal motivated by greed.
+Judas Iscariot's role in the last days of the earthly life of the Lord Jesus Christ is one of the most regrettable in the New Testament.
+It's the height of betrayal motivated by greed.
 A reflection based on the character of Judas could help us appreciate the dangers implicit in approaching God with wrong intentions.
-This is a follow-up to our yesterday’s reflection.
+This reflection is a follow-up to yesterday's

 During the time of Jesus, the people from Judah were famous for their expertise in fiscal matters.
 It was a common view that they were highly skilled in financial management.
-Judas was from Judah and, in fact, the only Judean among the apostles.
-It seems natural that Jesus would use his talents in the area he was best suited.
+Judas was from Judah.
+He was the only Judean among the apostles.
+It seems natural that the Lord Jesus would use Judas’ talents in the area he was best suited.
 Hence he appointed him the treasurer.

 To use a person for what he or she is best suited is a blessing.
+Good leadership.
 It brings out the best in the person and prevents resentful conflicts in the organization.
-Our natural talents help us to maximize the area of human services which only we can effectively fulfill.
-This in itself is good stewardship.
+Our natural talents and strengths help us to maximize the area of human services that we can effectively fulfill.
+It is good stewardship too.

 However, our greatest temptations come in that area or aspects of our life where we are most gifted.
-The very sin connected with good financial stewardship, that is the vice opposed to it, is avarice (greed)—which could lead to fraud and other financial misappropriation.
+The very vice, which is the opposite of good financial stewardship, is avarice.
+It is also called greed.
+Greed could lead to fraud and other financial misappropriations.

 The most trusted of the apostles was equally the most exposed to betrayal.
 The one touted for his financial credibility was similarly the one most vulnerable to avarice.
-Judas allowed his natural gifts to be thwarted for evil because inside his heart, there was deep-seated vulnerability to greed which he covered with pretentions innocence.
+Judas allowed his natural gifts to be thwarted for evil.
+Perhaps, inside his heart, there was a deep-seated vulnerability to greed, which he covered with pretentious innocence.

-Where there is greed, there are likely no limits to betrayal.
+Where there is avarice, there are likely no limits to betrayal.
 Where there is greed, a dagger could be stabbed in the back from within the family by a family member.

-Isn’t it sad that like the case of Judas, the greatest wounds caused the Church come not from the laity, but from within the ranks and file of Church leadership?
+Isn't it sad that, like the case of Judas, the greatest wounds caused the Church do not come from the laity, but from within the ranks and file of Church leadership?
 Judas was among the top.
 He was trusted much to be appointed the treasurer of the Lord.
 He betrayed.
-And there are many Judases today as well.
+And there are many Judases today as well in the Church.

-During this Holy Week, let us be conscious of the dangers inherent in lack of refocusing on using our talent for the Lord and self-less service.
+During this Holy Week, let us be conscious of the dangers inherent in a lack of refocusing on using our gifts and talents for the Lord and self-less service.
 We need more spiritual awareness, so as not to misdirect our gifts and blessings to something negative due to greed.